 www.111.nhs.uk is also available 24/7 for urgent health advice or by calling 111, and 999 is for emergencies.

 *Please note your eConsult request will be processed by a central admin team who work across Central London practices to ensure all requests are dealt with appropriately as soon as possible.
 If you prefer not to share your data in this way, you can continue to call the practice during normal working hours.

-The Connaught Square practice has cared for local people since 1906.
+The Connaught Square Practice is a General Practice in Central London; we have cared for patients since 1906.
 The doctors who worked here then were among the first women to graduate from medical school in the world.
 Dame Annis Gillie ran the practice from the early 1930s until 1964, including the war years.

 |Saturday - Sunday||8am - 4pm||Closed|

 We are closed for an hour every Thursday afternoon, between 12:30pm and 1:30pm.